cbpspratap/SQLTraining/Chapter 7/Readme.md

 ### Aggregate Functions

 Aggregate functions allow you to perform a calculation on a set of records and return a single value or summarized result set.
+When using Aggregate function in select statement along with other non-aggregated fields we need to use GROUP BY on the remaining non-aggregated fields

 [Click here](https://dev.mysql.com/doc/refman/8.0/en/aggregate-functions.html) to get the list of all MySQL aggregate functions.